 Vienna's musical heritage

-In 1781, one of Haydn’s greatest admirers, Wolfgang Amadeus Mozart (1756 – 1791), moved to Vienna, the city at whose imperial court he had enjoyed such great success as a child prodigy; he remained in Vienna until the end of his life.
+Wolfgang Amadeus Mozart (1756 – 1791), one of Haydn’s greatest admirers, moved to Vienna in 1781, the city at whose imperial court he had enjoyed such great success as a child prodigy.
+He remained in Vienna until the end of his life.
 To his father, he once wrote of his “irrational affection” for Vienna.
 Indeed, Mozart’s happiest and most productive years were spent in Vienna.
 This is where he composed his most famous operas, such as “The Marriage of Figaro,” “Così Fan Tutte” and “Don Giovanni,” his last, “Die Zauberflöte,” had its successful premiere at Theater auf der Wieden shortly before his untimely death.

 “Perhaps heaven will permit me not to have to give up Vienna as my permanent abode”, wrote Ludwig van Beethoven (1770 – 1827) about the city to which he had moved from his native Germany.
 The passionate composer’s wish was fulfilled in more ways than one: all in all, Beethoven changed residences 69 times during his thirty-five years in Vienna.
 Many of his domiciles are marked with memorial plaques, two of which are of particular interest: the building where he composed his Third Symphony, the “Eroica,” and the house where he wrote his “Heiligenstädter Testament,” a document that bears witness to the musician’s deep love of humanity.
 His oeuvre – written almost exclusively in Vienna – includes symphonies, chamber music, concertos and just one opera, “Fidelio,” which premiered at the quaint Theater an der Wien.